 Thank you for your interest in the College Council Research Grants.
 These grants are intended to help fund the scholarly projects of students of the College of Arts and Sciences.
-The College Council, the governing body of the College of Arts and Sciences, sponsors these grants in order to promote a spirit of intellectual curiosity within the College, foster relationships between faculty and students, and best meet the needs of College students.
-Please contact our Grants Chair at email@example.com with any questions.
+The College Council, the governing body of the College of Arts and Sciences, sponsors these grants to promote a spirit of intellectual curiosity within the College, foster relationships between faculty and students, and best meet the needs of College students.
+Please contact Grants Chair Mira Sridharan at email@example.com with any questions.

 Semester Scholars Award